kshitijzutshi/API-Rate-Limiting-Middleware/api-scalability/README.md

 5. Use a production-grade web server like Gunicorn or uWSGI instead of the built-in Flask development server.

+## 📁 api-scalability/middleware.py

+This file contains the `RateLimitMiddleware` class, a middleware that limits the rate at which clients can make requests to our API.
+It's initialized with a `limit` (the maximum number of requests a client can make within a certain time window) and a `per` parameter (the length of this time window in seconds).

+The `allow_request` method checks if a client (identified by their IP address) has exceeded the rate limit.
+If they have, the method returns `False`, indicating that the request should not be allowed.
+If they haven't, the method returns `True`, indicating that the request should be allowed.

+The `RateLimitMiddleware` class uses a dictionary to keep track of the number of requests each client has made and when they made their first request.
+This information is used to enforce the rate limit.

 Here's an example of how you can refactor the code to incorporate some of these improvements:

 ```python